 When an insurance adjuster denies your claim for roof damage, it’s best to check the exclusions in your policy.
 Some insurance policies exclude roof claims because they involve materials that are difficult to replace, such as slate or cedar shakes.
 Your policy may also exclude damage caused by second-layer shingles.
 To avoid getting a bad insurance deal, read your policy carefully and understand all the details.

-If the insurance adjuster cites exclusions in your insurance policy for denying a roof damage claim, make sure to call your insurance agent to discuss your options.
 Some insurance policies do not cover damage caused by wildfires or earthquakes.
 You may also have an exclusion for damage that occurs over time, such as normal wear and tear.
 For example, if your roof is over 20 years old, your insurance adjuster may point out that it’s not covered for storm damage.
+If the insurance adjuster cites exclusions in your insurance policy for denying a roof damage claim, call your insurance agent to discuss your options.

 Another way to avoid a denial for roof damage is to check your policy for any pre-existing damage.
-Some insurance policies exclude coverage for pre-existing damage, which means your insurer won’t pay for it unless you can show them the problem.
+Some insurance policies exclude coverage for pre-existing damage, which means your insurer will only pay for it if you can show them the problem.

-Another reason for denying a roof damage claim is an insurance company’s policy’s exclusion of falling objects and earthquakes.
-These policies are designed to cover specifically named perils, so the adjuster does not want to pay the full cost to replace a roof.
-Moreover, many old roofs do not receive the proper maintenance, which means they leak.
-When this happens, the insurance company will not cover the cost of repairing the roof.
+Another reason for denying a roof damage claim is an insurance company’s policy excludes falling objects and earthquakes.
+These policies are designed to cover specifically named perils, so the adjuster does not want to pay the total cost to replace a roof.
+Moreover, many old roofs do not receive the proper maintenance, so they leak.
+The insurance company will not cover the roof’s repair cost when this happens.

-If you’re denied an insurance claim that you believe to be rightful, then the best course of action would be to seek legal counsel.
-You can try to negotiate with the insurance company first.
-If you feel that their decision is unfair or unjust, then your next step would be to file a claim in court.
+If you’re denied an insurance claim you believe to be rightful, the best course of action would be to seek legal counsel.
+You can negotiate with the insurance company first.
+If you feel that their decision is unfair or unjust, your next step is filing a court claim.

-Insurance companies will not pay for damages incurred to your home if you were unable to prevent them.
-For instance, you may have installed your own shingles or put up Christmas lights.
+Insurance companies would not pay for damages incurred to your home if you could not prevent them.
+For instance, you may have installed your shingles or put up Christmas lights.
 But, if you were not careful, you might have put your foot through the roof.
-Another common reason for a denied claim is that you failed to communicate with your roofing company properly.
+Another common reason for a denied claim is that you must properly communicate with your roofing company.

 While you may not be able to prove that you intentionally damaged your roof, you can show the adjuster that you did so and that the damage was intentional.
 For instance, you may have caused the problem by ripping or creasing your shingle mat.
 In either case, you should keep your receipts handy and be prepared to explain the damage to the adjuster.

 If the insurance company denies your claim, you can appeal the decision.
 Typically, the first step in the appeals process is requesting a re-inspection of the damages to your roof.
-In this way, you might discover damage that the adjuster missed during the original assessment.
-You should also have a licensed roof contractor assess the damage to your roof.
+This way, you might discover damage the adjuster missed during the original assessment.
+It would be best to have a licensed roof contractor assess the damage to your roof.

 In addition to taking pictures of the damage to your roof, you should file a police report.
-The insurance company will want to see the damage in order to make the decision.
-If you have insurance, it would be wise to take pictures of the damage before making temporary repairs.
+The insurance company will want to see the damage to make the decision.
+If you have insurance, taking pictures of the damage before making temporary repairs would be wise.
 You should also contact your insurance company as soon as possible.
 They will want to know about the damage, the cause of it, and how long you have to file a claim.

 Roofing contractor meeting with the adjuster

 If you have received a denial letter from your insurance adjuster, the best thing you can do is to meet with the adjuster in person and present your case.
 You should be able to show him the evidence of damage on the roof and explain to the adjuster why the claim should be approved.
 If the adjuster still denies your claim, you can seek a second opinion from a structural engineer.
-A structural engineer is an excellent source of proof that your roof is faulty, and can help support your claim.
-However, you should consider this option as a last resort, and only in extreme cases.
+A structural engineer is an excellent source of proof that your roof is faulty and can help support your claim.
+However, it would be best to consider this option as a last resort and only in extreme cases.

-Once your roof is inspected by the insurance adjuster, your roofing contractor should attend the meeting.
+Once the insurance adjuster inspects your roof, your roofing contractor should attend the meeting.
+The adjuster’s job is to approve or deny your roof claim, depending on the damage found and the insurance policy.
 Even if your insurance company initially denies your claim, the contractor should be present when the adjuster meets with you.
-The adjuster’s job is to approve or deny your roof claim, depending on the damage found and the insurance policy.